DanishIsrar/two-factor-authentication-over-SSH/README.md

 # two-factor-authentication-over-SSH
-This project will help you add two factor authentication to your remote vms.
+This project will help you add two factor authentication to your remote over SSH